Enterprise 365 Program Agreement

 1.15.
 “Object Code” means the Products in a machine-readable form that is not convenient to human understanding of the program logic, and that can be executed by a computer using the appropriate operating system without compilation or interpretation.
 Object Code specifically excludes source code.

 1.16.
 “Offering Document” means a written commercial offer from Bentley that may be variously referred to as a proposal, work order, statement of work, quotation or order form.

-1.19.
-“Production Use” means use of a Bentley Product in Object Code form by a User or Device, as applicable, solely for Subscriber’s internal production purposes, and excludes External Users (except with respect to access to Server Products pursuant to the SELECT Program Terms).
+1.17.
+“Production Use” means use of a Bentley Product in Object Code form by a User or Device, as applicable, solely for Subscriber’s internal production purposes, and excludes External Users (except with respect to access to Server Products).

 2. Payment of Bentley Invoices

 2.1.
 Payment Terms.
 Unless otherwise specified in an Offering Document, Subscriber shall pay each Bentley invoice or CSS Payment Request for all Product licenses (including Product Subscription Licenses and Term Licenses) and services provided by Bentley within thirty (30) days from the date of such invoice.
 Interest shall accrue on past due payments of such invoices at the rate of one and one-half percent (1.5%) per month or the highest rate permitted by applicable law, whichever is less.
 In the event any payment owed to Bentley is past due, Bentley, at its discretion, may suspend or, after notice of such overdue payment and a thirty (30) day period to cure, terminate Subscriber’s access and use of Products and associated services, rights, and licenses provided by Bentley.